isaksamsten/kitty/README.md

 ## Build

 First, if you are using `conda` run `conda deactivate` to ensure that you are using the system python to build.
+For Mac with ARM, use the following instructions to build.

 ```shell
 brew bundle